ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/row-sorting/index.md

 By default sorting doesn't take into consideration locale-specific characters.
-If you need to make your sort locale-specific you can configure this by setting the property `gridOptions.accentedSort = true`
+If you need to make your sort locale-specific you can configure this by setting the grid option `accentedSort = true`.

 Using this feature is more expensive; if you need to sort a very large amount of data, you might find that this causes the sort to be noticeably slower.